Enable Change Data Capture for Astra DB

 AVRO interpretation

-Astra DB Serverless database keys are strings, while CDC produces AVRO messages which are structures.
+Keys from tables in Astra DB databases are strings, but CDC produces AVRO messages that are structures.
 The conversion for some AVRO structures requires additional tooling that can result in unexpected output.

-The table below describes the conversion of AVRO logical types.
-The record
+The following table describes the conversion of AVRO logical types:

 Name | AVRO type | Fields | Explanation |